Deinara/esphome-docs/cookbook/iwoole_rgbw_table_lamp.rst

     The circuit inside will be exposed to mains voltage.
 Do not connect your device to the mains when flashing.
 Flashing this device via a serial connection will involve soldering and cutting through insulating heat-shrink tubing which will have to be replaced.
 If you are uncomfortable with this, or are not confident around mains voltage, do not attempt to do this!
 Using the Tuya-convert method is preferred.

 1. Disconnect the device from mains voltage!
 2. Open the device.
-The plastic and aluminium halves can be separated by twisting the plastic part counter-clockwise DOUBLECHECK!
+The plastic and aluminium halves can be separated by twisting the plastic part counter-clockwise.
 3. Remove the two screws holding the round plate with the LEDs.
 It is connected to the main PCB with a little cable.
 Make note of the orientation of this connection to ensure you reconnect it correctly later.
 4. Carefully remove the heat-shrink tubing around the two main PCBs.
 5. Solder the following wires onto the PCB